 An original logo concept was re-imagined, and the new version takes pride of place in the site's banner.
 A fluid layout has been used to cope with the wide variety of browsers among the site's users.
 The total development time for this site was about 2 weeks.

 On this project, Simon Jessey of Keystone Websites was given a functional specification for a website that had to provide information and photography services for a photographer based in Hamburg, PA.
 The specification was a document containing information on style, color, content, and structure.
-Keystone Websites worked closely with the client to produce the buy cialis in england desired result, from the initial visual design concept to the testing and deployment.
+Keystone Websites worked closely with the client to produce the buy cialis new zealand desired result, from the initial visual design concept to the testing and deployment.

 The site is hand-coded using a combination of HTML, CSS, and Microsoft's ASP (Active Server Pages) technology.
 Sophisticated CSS float techniques were used to create the gallery pages, and a fully-functional control panel was built so that the client could alter many of the site's dynamic features.
 The total development time of the site was 5 weeks.